 Trucking provided long hours of thinking time and a lot of story material.
-It gave her a working knowledge of most of the country’s cities and roads.
-Unfortunately, it didn’t allow her any free time to write.
-She drove thousands of miles with stories bouncing around in her head but didn’t try write until she took a break from trucking.
+It gave me a working knowledge of most of the country’s cities and roads.
+Unfortunately, it didn’t allow any free time to write.
+I drove thousands of miles with stories bouncing around in my head but I didn’t try write until I took a break from trucking.

 A co-worker at a temporary factory job mentioned writing with NaNoWriMo, an organization dedicated to helping people write a novel in one month.
-Nancy gave it a try.
-She was successful, finishing her first rough draft in November of 2015.
-She loved the process so much, she wrote another one in 2016.
+I gave it a try finishing my first rough draft in November of 2015.
+I’ve been writing nearly every day since.

-Taking an early retirement, Nancy likes to spend time in her small town, Minnesota home, with her wicked, wicked, cat and neurotic dog.
-When she isn’t writing, she can be found tending the weed patch, mowing the lawn, or shoveling snow.
+I’ve taken an early retirement, spending time at home in small-town Minnesota with my wicked, wicked, cat and neurotic dog.
+When I’m not writing, I can be found tending the weed patch, mowing the lawn, or shoveling snow.